 Proper training: Continental Chimney has its own training course and regulations that combine OSHA and SPRAT tailored to industrial chimneys and smokestacks.
 As required, all our workers are trained in fall protection and proper PPE.
 We regularly conduct OSHA training courses in our facilities; we believe regular safety toolbox talks, safety meetings, and training is a key factor to maintaining a safe worksite and eliminating work hazards.

-Experience: Continental Chimney And Engineering personnel have 50 years of experienced in the industry.
+Experience: Continental Chimney personnel have 50 years of experienced in the industry.
 We are aware of current standard industrial boiler chimney rigging practices.
 We can address any kind of high angle rigging, or high angle rescue.

 Qualifications: Our inspectors Donald Perry and Joshua Perry operate as the OSHA "Competent Person" 29 CFR 1926.32(f) and "qualified person" OSHA 29 CFR 1926.32(m) regularly preform our inspections in the industrial chimney and smokestack industry.
-Our inspection recommendations are based on over 90 years of inspecations and repairs.
+Our inspection recommendations are based on over 90 years of inspections and repairs.

 Proper planning: We use engineered work and rescue plans in place that apply specifically to industrial chimney safety.

 Tie-In: Our workplace standards always demand that everyone be tied in to adequate anchors engineered to support a fall (5000 pounds) from any location.
 Safety First is a job to make Safety First—we realize this and take the time to engineer safe work environments.